 Board of Directors:

-Erin Jenkins - Vice President
+Erin Jenkins - President

 Our family moved to the Methow Valley in 2021 and as soon as our 3rd grader started to go to the garden the following spring, I jumped at the chance to tag along.
 Throughout that summer, we continued to enjoy opportunities to help out and just be immersed in the special world of this garden.
 Joining the board in 2022 presents an opportunity to contribute more deeply to all the behind the scenes work and I am thrilled to contribute.
 My favorite part about being in the garden with the kids is watching them gleefully chomp on food they might have scoffed at on the dinner table.
 It's also pretty satisfying to watch them take joy in hard work.

-Susan Ernsdorff - Secretary
+Kelly Bolinger - Secretary

 Kristen Pearcy (KP) - Treasurer